nasa/cumulus/docs/workflows/input_output.md

         - arn:aws:lambda:us-east-1:{{AWS_ACCOUNT_ID}}:layer:Cumulus_Message_Adapter:{version number}
 ```

-In the future if you wish to update/change the CMA version you will need to update the deployed CMA, and update the layer configuration for the impacted lambdas as needed, or re-run the Terraform module.
-If you have a large number of lambdas utilizing the CMA, you can include a configuration key in your `config.yml`:
+In the future if you wish to update/change the CMA version you will need to update the deployed CMA, and update the layer configuration for the impacted Lambdas as needed, or re-run the Terraform module.
+If you have a large number of Lambdas utilizing the CMA, you can include a configuration key in your `config.yml`:

 ```yaml
     cma_layer: arn:aws:lambda:us-east-1:{{AWS_ACCOUNT_ID}}:layer:Cumulus_Message_Adapter:{version number}
 ```

-and include the reference in the lambda configuration:
+and include the reference in the Lambda configuration:

 ```yaml
     DiscoverPdrs: